nats-io/nats.java/src/examples/java/io/nats/examples/examples.md

 8. `benchmark` - benchmark that supports multiple threads
 9. `stan` - A larger example that implements a server that can respond on multiple subjects, and several clients that send requests on those various subjects.
 10. `stability` - a small producer and subscriber that run forever printing some status every so often.
 These are intended for long running tests without burning the CPU.
-11. `NatsJsPub.java` - publishes jetstream messages
+11. `NatsJsPub.java` - publishes Jetstream messages
-12. `NatsJsSub.java` - reads messages synchronously from JetStream and manually acknowledges messages.
+12. `NatsJsSub.java` - reads messages synchronously from Jetstream and manually acknowledges messages.
 13. `NatsJsSubCb.java` - handles incoming Jetstream messages asynchronously and auto acknowledges messages.
+14. `NatsJsSubAttach.java` - attaches to an existing Jetstream consumer given a stream name and consumer name.

 All of these examples take the server URL on the command line, which means that you can use the `tls` and `opentls` schemas to test over a secure connection.